srazasuper/inventory_consumer/README.md

 - invdb group-overlap --groups all,all,presto-master --limit 5
 (Limits are not handled in group over laps)
 - Unit test does not cover all (Time constraint)
+- Readibility or ouput of commands can be improve.

 ```